Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Q: How much does Chichen Itza cost?

-614 pesos (~$36), which is a combined federal and state fee.
+614 pesos (~$36), a combined federal and state fee.
 Bring cash.
-A guide at the entrance costs around 500 pesos and is worth it — the Maya astronomy and engineering context transforms what would otherwise be "big old buildings" into something genuinely mind-blowing.
+A guide at the entrance runs around 500 pesos and earns it — the Maya astronomy and engineering context transforms what would otherwise be "big old buildings" into something genuinely mind-blowing.

 Food